mauropelucchi/PumpIt-DrivenData/README.md

 For SAS we use SAS Base (for pre-processing) and SAS Miner.
 In R, we use [H2O](http://h2o.ai)'s random forest to get a score 0.76.
 We also used a XGB.

+In the repository you can find:
+* PumpIt_Presentation.pdf : the presentation of the final work with all details

 # License